patternizer/OCEAN_AREA/README.md

 Run with:

-    $ python3 ocean_area.py
+    $ python ocean_area.py

 ### Landsea_mask.nc

-This is an OSTIA L4 product from the ESA SST CCI project produced using OSTIA reanalysis sytem v3.0.
+To run, you will need a CF-compliant land-sea mask in netCDF-4 format (`landsea_mask.nc`).
+For example, To generate the plot I used the NAVOCEANO_landmask_v1.0 EUMETSAT_OSI-SAF_icemask ARCLake_lakemask which isan OSTIA L4 product from the ESA SST CCI project produced using OSTIA reanalysis sytem v3.0 and is at 0.05 degree resolution.

 ## License